bogdansuditu/MidShelf/README.md

 - **Location Tracking**: Track where your items are stored
 - **Tagging System**: Add multiple tags to items for flexible organization
 - **Rating System**: Rate your items on a 5-star scale
+- **Data Import/Export**: Import and replace all data from a CSV file, or export current data to CSV (via Settings).
+- **Accent Color Customization**: Change the primary interface color (via Settings).
 - **Responsive Design**: Works on desktop and mobile devices
 - **User Authentication**: Secure login system
 - **Dark Theme**: Easy on the eyes with a modern dark interface